-Anyone who’s looking to sell their home in NYC will want the services of a good real estate broker.
+Anyone who’s looking to sell their home in NYC will want the services of an excellent real estate broker.
 One of the first things you’ll discuss with them is their commission.
-Everything in real estate is negotiable but once you’ve agreed on a commission let’s say, 6%.
+Everything in real estate is negotiable, but once you’ve agreed on a commission, let’s say, 6%.
 You will then need to ask is if they are a REBNY member and co-broke.
-This is one of many little tricks when it comes to agreeing on a commission.
+It is one of many little tricks when it comes to agreeing on a commission.
 80%+ of real estate deals in NYC done as co-broke deals, as all reputable and large and small participate.

-When your agent participates in the universal co-broke agreement, it ensures your properties marketing exposure will be maximized.
+When your agent participates in the universal co-broke agreement, it ensures your property’s marketing exposure, maximized.

 Table of Contents

 What is a Co-Broke Agreement?

 Co-brokering occurs when two agents agree to work together on a sale.
 One is representing the buyer and the other the seller, with the commission split between the two.
 By agreeing to work with another agent and divide the commission, a listing broker will get the advertisement out to a broader market.
 It includes back-end listings that are only visible to other realtors.

 The good news for the people of NYC is that reputable large and small real estate firms are members of the Real Estate Board of New York (REBNY), which means; required to co-broke.
 It is all covered in the RLS Universal Co-Brokerage Agreement, which sets out the rules and regulations regarding the sharing of exclusive listings.
 Every leading agency in the city is a part of REBNY, and with approximately 50,000 licensees, a seller’s property is certain of getting the exposure it deserves.
 However, this is less common with smaller brokerages.
 If your agent doesn’t co-broker or lies about it, you’ll end up losing both time and money.

 How do co-broke agreements benefit buyers, sellers, and agents?